wreck.api

 xor'

-, but not both.
-This is identical to alt called with 2 arguments, and is provided as a convenience for those who might be building up large logic based regexes and would prefer to use more easily understood logical operator names throughout.
+This is identical to alt called with 2 arguments, but is provided as a convenience for those who might be building up large logic based regexes and would prefer to use more easily understood logical operator names throughout.

 Notes: